Camp Rock 3: Production

-The film was officially announced in September 2025, with Demi Lovato executive producing and the Jonas Brothers and Maria Canals-Barrera reprising their roles from the previous film.
+The film was officially announced in September 2025, with the Jonas Brothers and Maria Canals-Barrera reprising their roles from Camp Rock (2008) and Camp Rock 2: The Final Jam (2010); the Jonas Brothers also serve as executive producers alongside Demi Lovato.
+On August 10, 2026, it was announced that Lovato would also be reprising her role as Mitchie Torres in a small capacity.
 Principal photography for the film began on September 15, 2025, in Vancouver, Canada.
 Filming wrapped on November 1.